SorinAlexB/GSoC24-QuantSI/README.md

 # INCF GSoC'24 - QuantSI
 <img width="100px" src="https://summerofcode.withgoogle.com/assets/media/gsoc-generic-badge.svg" align="right"/>

 [QuantSI](https://github.com/brian-team/QuantSI), formerly known as brian2units, is a package for managing units within the International System of Units (SI) and offers various functionalities with integration support for NumPy and Matplotlib.
+The package can be find on PyPI [here](https://pypi.org/project/QuantSI/).

 The project aimed to develop a standalone package based on brian2units, including test setups, comprehensive documentation, and the integration of key features from the current Brian package, as well as additional functionalities from other related packages.